 Matcha is unlike anything I've ever experienced.
 It gives me laser-sharp focus and a long-lasting, happy, positive energy.
 (Zenergy!)
 My mind is much more relaxed - dissolving negative energy and leaving my thoughts clear for positivity and production.

 Before matcha, I rarely drank coffee because it didn't settle well and caused a crash.
-I've been a long-time fan of regular green and black tea but it doesn't provide the unique zenergy like matcha.

 My Husband's Experience

 (A coffee fanatic turned matcha-lover)